 Panoptic was founded in 2012 after Claydon identified a shortfall in the security services for professional companies.

-The word Panoptic means all encompassing.
-It was a well-thought out name for a business that traverses the world and offers a complete form of protection that includes physical safety, health and security.
+The word Panoptic means all-encompassing.
+It was a well-thought-out name for a business that traverses the world and offers a complete form of protection that includes physical safety, health and security, all done with military precision.

 That combination of security and medical support is what makes Panoptic unique.